 Grade 4 Strings InstructionFourth graders are invited to participate in the Elementary Strings program.
-Classes meet for one thirty-minute large-class instructional class each week.
+Classes meet for one thirty-minute lesson per week and are scheduled during the school day.
 This program is recommended for students interested in studying violin, viola or cello.
 Knowing how to read music is not a prerequisite for entrance into this program.
 During the first year, students are introduced to basic string instrument playing skills.
 Students will participate in various performance opportunities during the school year.Please note: Students may also choose to wait until fifth grade to begin string instruction.
 Students who are primarily interested in learning a band instrument are encouraged to wait until fifth grade, and then enroll in the band program.

 Grade 5 and 6 Instrumental Instruction